Khimarra/the-intermet/README.old.md

 ### MVP

-- Get data from Met API
+- Get data from Met API - DONE
-- Make home page with a randomly generated image and title of art piece, one for each department (there are 20)
+- Make home page with a randomly generated image and title of art piece, one for each department (there are 20) - DONE
-- Make department page component, similar to home, but with links to specific pieces
+- Make department page component, similar to home, but with links to specific pieces - DONE
 - Render data about specific art piece on separate page, linked from image on department page
-- Set up router so links actually link to things
+- Set up router so links actually link to things - DONE
 - Styling with at least one media query

 #### PostMVP EXAMPLE: